The Moonstone: Adaptations

 In 1996, The Moonstone was made for television by the BBC and Carlton Television in partnership with WGBH of Boston, Massachusetts, airing again on Masterpiece Theatre.
-It starred Greg Wise as Franklin Blake and Keeley Hawes as Rachel Verinder.
+It starred Greg Wise as Franklin Blake, Antony Sher as Sergeant Cuff and Keeley Hawes as Rachel Verinder.

-In 1998, a fifteen episode radio dramatization, with each episode lasting fifteen minutes, aired on the BBC World Service.
-This was written by Micheline Wandor.
+In 1998, a fifteen-episode radio dramatization, with each episode lasting fifteen minutes, aired on the BBC World Service, adapted by Micheline Wandor.

 In 2011, BBC Radio 4 serialised the story in four hour-long episodes in the Classic Serial slot with Eleanor Bron as Lady Verinder, Paul Rhys as Franklin Blake, Jasmine Hyde as Rachel Verinder and Kenneth Cranham as Sergeant Cuff.

-In 2016, the BBC adapted the novel for a five-part afternoon TV series The Moonstone starting 31 October 2016.
+In 2016, the BBC adapted the novel for a five-part afternoon TV series The Moonstone starting 31 October 2016, with Joshua Silver as Franklin Blake, Terenia Edwards as Rachel Verinder and John Thomson as Sergeant Cuff.

 In December 2018, Screen14 Pictures, a team that produces fictional stories' adaption for the web, created a serialised web series of the novel on YouTube, Twitter, and Instagram.

 In April 2020, the novel was read in serialized fashion by Phoebe Judge of Criminal on her Phoebe Reads a Mystery podcast.